rrc-sp2025-omaxwell/COMP_1327_Assignment_01/README.md

 - 'git branch': [Creates a new working branch of the codebase allowing developers to create a working copy of the code independent of other branches, this quarantines the new code from existing codebases.]
 - 'git merge': [Allows a developer to merge their new branch into an existing branch, this process allows developers to combine their segmented work with the latest version of the codebase.]
 - 'git checkout': [This command is used to navigate between seperate branches. example: "git checkout branch_name]

+## My Unique Touch

+There are things that set mee apart from the others:

+- I have double jointed fingers.
+- My left eye cannot look left.
+- I never learned how to play clarinet after 5 years of band class.
+- When I get bored I tend to subconsciously whistle.